Home / Resume / Sales / Sales Associate

 2. Professional summary

-Write two to three sentences that highlight your retail experience, customer engagement style, and measurable sales results.
+Write two to three sentences that highlight your retail floor experience, your upselling and cross-selling style, and measurable sales results.
 Avoid vague statements and focus on specifics.

 Weak: "Sales associate with experience in retail.
 Good at helping customers and making sales."